getgrav/grav-learn/pages/20/08.advanced/05.flex/04.frontend/doc.md

 Custom layouts let you build any number of different views into your collections and objects.
 Create one by adding a new file next to `default.html.twig`; the file's basename becomes the layout name.
 Rendering with `{% render collection layout: 'cards' %}` then loads `flex/{TYPE}/collection/cards.html.twig`.

+> [!TIP]
-!!!
-In collection layouts, prefer calling `{% render object layout: 'xxx' %}` for each item rather than outputting the object's fields directly in the collection template.
+> In collection layouts, prefer calling `{% render object layout: 'xxx' %}` for each item rather than outputting the object's fields directly in the collection template.
 This keeps the per-object markup in one place and reusable across layouts.

 ## Which Should I Use?